FK Budućnost Podgorica: Period 2006–present

-Next success Budućnost made on season 2011–12, when they became a winner of Prva CFL.
-That was the second title of national champion for Budućnost.
-During all season long, they were in a hard struggle for title with FK Rudar.
-At the end, Podgorica's side won the title with three points more than their opponent.
-With 80 points from 33 games, 82 scored goals and 25 victories, Budućnost made a new all-time records of Prva CFL.

-Podgorica side was close to the third qualifying round of 2012–13 UEFA Champions League, but they didn't succeed, despite their away win against Śląsk Wrocław (0–2; 1–0).
+Next success Budućnost made was on the 2011–12 season, when Budućnost became the winner of the Montenegrin First League.
+That was their second league title for Budućnost.
+During all season, they were in a hard struggle for title with FK Rudar.
+At the end, Podgorica's side won the title with three points higher than Rudar.
+With 80 points from 33 games, 82 scored goals and 25 victories, Budućnost made a new all-time record for the most points for a single Prva CFL season.
+The Podgorica side was close to the third qualifying round of 2012–13 UEFA Champions League, but they did not succeed, despite their away win against Śląsk Wrocław (0–2; 1–0).

-A year later, team from Podgorica won the first Cup trophy in the history.
-In the finals of 2012–13 Montenegrin Cup, Budućnost defeated FK Čelik 1–0.
-A game with lot of violence at Podgorica City Stadium was solved in the last minute, as Mitar Peković scored a goal for a trophy.
-That was the fifth performance of Budućnost in national cup finals and their very first victory.

-As a Cup winner, Budućnost played in 2014–15 UEFA Europa League.
-On first stage, they eliminated Folgore (3–0; 2–1), but their season ended against Omonia (0–2; 0–0).
+A year later, the team from Podgorica won the first Cup trophy in the history.
+In the final of the 2012–13 Montenegrin Cup, Budućnost defeated FK Čelik 1–0.
+A game with lot of violence at Podgorica City Stadium was solved in the last minute, as Mitar Peković scored a goal for the trophy.
+That was their fifth final appearance in domestic cup finals and their first win.
+As the Cup winners, Budućnost played in the 2014–15 UEFA Europa League.
+During first round, they eliminated Folgore (3–0; 2–1), but their campaign ended against Omonia (0–2; 0–0).

-Next three seasons, Budućnost spent in unsuccessful runs for the trophies.
+During the next three seasons, Budućnost had some unsuccessful runs for the trophy.
 But, in European competitions, they almost made a big success in 2016–17 UEFA Europa League.
 In first leg, Budućnost eliminated Rabotnički (1–0; 1–1).
 On next stage, their rival was Genk.
 First match, played in Belgium, finished with 2–0 hosts victory.
-Next week in Podgorica, Budućnost succeed to annul the opponents advantage and won 2–0.
-But, the Belgium side qualified for the next round after the penalties (2–4).
-Game against Genk in Podgorica was remembered as one of the best European performances of Budućnost of the decade.
+Next week in Podgorica, Budućnost won 2–0.
+But, the Belgian side qualified for the next round after a penalty shootout (2–4).
+The game against Genk in Podgorica was remembered as one of the best European performances of Budućnost of the decade.

-Finally, on season 2016–17 team from the capital won their third title of national champion.
-That was a hard struggle with FK Zeta and OFK Titograd and Budućnost finished at the first position thanks to a better results against their direct opponents.
+On the 2016–17 season the team from the capital won their third league title.
+After a hard struggle with FK Zeta and OFK Titograd, Budućnost finished first thanks to better results against their direct opponents.
 All three teams earned 57 points during the season.